With eye on Britain's top job, Boris Johnson keeps Cameron guessing over EU deal

 The rumpled mayor, who has charmed voters with a buffoonish persona that obscures fierce ambition, has so far refused to endorse a proposed EU deal to keep Britain in the 28-member bloc despite a 40-minute personal briefing from Cameron.

-"I’ll be back – no deal as far as I know," quipped Johnson, wearing a woolen hat, after the meeting in Number 10 Downing Street.
+"I’ll be back – no deal as far as I know," quipped Johnson, wearing a woollen hat, after the meeting in Number 10 Downing Street.

 He has said he would "come off the fence with deafening éclat" after Cameron clinches his deal.